adityasoni2019/spotify/README.md

 1. First let whoever come on the website login with their spotify account.
 And, be able to log out (and login from a different account) as well, it's weirdly not working on exportify.
 2. Show their playlist.
 As of now, even the names is fine.
+3. Figure out why I'm not able to access private playlist account - on hold for now - on hold, might be solved, not sure. - sorted (but not on my own 😭, will have to look into it, to see what's happening)
+4. (IN THE FUTURE) add pagination for the playlist, cause there's a limit on that as well. - hmm, this is good.
+5. Figure out, why I'm not able to access the crack account - this is top priority. - sorted (but not on my own 😭, will have to look into it, to see what's happening)

 --- Just do these 2 things first.